mpiccirilli/Rlinkedin/README.md

 Installation and Authentication
 -------
-The current CRAN release is 0.1, however you can download the package with the most recent additions from GitHub:
+The current CRAN release is 0.1, however you can download the package with the most recent additions from GitHub.
 ```{r}
 # From CRAN:
 install.packages("Rlinkedin")